piazzesiNiccolo/LBT/notes/prog_languages_security_and_flaws.md

 Unwanted side effect: uid becomes root, assignment evaluates to 0 which is logically false and the retval is never put to einval.

 First solution: type systems
-BUt systems are usually incomplete, meaning that the reject valid programs.
+But type systems are  incomplete, meaning that the reject valid programs.

 Also weak type systems may create more problems than no type system at all (PHP, JavaScript) -> FALSE SENSE OF SECURITY.